 But we still consider ourselves to be “good value”.

-These are small percentages when you consider that many providers of services for no win-no fee personal injury compensation claims will expect to take 20% of your compensation as a success fee.
+These percentages must be considered against the fact that many providers of services for no win-no fee personal injury compensation claims will expect to take 20% of your compensation as a Success Fee.
+Note also that some other providers will, in all cases, expect you to meet the full cost of any ATE premium in addition to any Success Fee they may levy.

-See the article here if you’re not sure how it is usually possible for Grigor & Young to run a personal injury claims service without charging you anything (or much).
+See the article here if you’re not sure how it is sometimes possible for Grigor & Young to run a personal injury claims service without charging you anything.

 Get in touch for more tailored details from us.